Our Team

 Lead Pain Health and Wellbeing Coach

-Phil Sizer is our Lead Trainer.
+Phil Sizer is our Lead Coach.
 He has worked for the Association since 2000 during which time he has delivered more than 7,000 group sessions.
 He delivers monthly groups, intensive courses and new projects.

 Before joining us, he was an Account Manager in the world of gold bullion and then moved in to Stress Management when he came to Scotland in 1996.